 A key component of the Organ and Tissue Authority (OTA) National Vigilance and Surveillance System is the Vigilance and Surveillance Expert Advisory Committee (VSEAC).
-VSEAC is a multi-disciplinary committee that reviews, assesses, and grades all reported SAERs.
-The collation and analysis of adverse event data informs the advice VSEAC provides to OTA regarding identified risks, emerging trends, and recommendations for clinical practice improvements in the sector.
+The purpose of VSEAC is to monitor the performance of the vigilance and surveillance system and advise OTA on emerging risks identified in the organ and tissue donation and transplantation sectors and provide recommendations for action where appropriate.